Royals vs. Cardinals Player Props Betting Odds

-Player props can be found for Nolan Arenado and Bobby Witt Jr., among others, when the St. Louis Cardinals visit the Kansas City Royals at Kauffman Stadium on Friday at 8:10 PM ET.
+Player prop betting options for Nolan Arenado, Bobby Witt Jr. and others are available in the St. Louis Cardinals-Kansas City Royals matchup at Kauffman Stadium on Saturday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!